Weeks-UNC/shapemapper-txome/README.md

     kallisto-txome --paired --modified modified_sample --untreated untreated_sample --target 16S.fa 23S.fa TPP.fa --shapemapper-args '--random-primer-len 9'

+### Testing

+To run an incomplete testing dataset through the full workflow, run

+    kallisto-txome --test

+This should complete without error in under 5 minutes, producing the folder `test`.
+Note: due to the low read depth, SHAPE reactivity profiles from this dataset are not usable.

 ### Notes

+Final shapemapper outputs will be located in `output/shapemapper`, inside arbitrary subdirectories to avoid large numbers of files in any given folder.

+The scripts provided here are not optimized to minimize disk usage.
+Expect output and intermediate files to have a total size 10-15x that of the compressed FASTQ input files.

+Default behavior is to discard any targets with fewer than 10 total reads pseudoaligning in either sample (controlled with the `--min-reads` parameter).
+An alternative filter requires a minimum estimated average read depth (controlled with the `--min-mean-coverage` parameter, and disabled by default).
+If enabled, this filter requires the `--fragment-length`

 Unpaired inputs are currently untested.

 Job submission platform support is currently untested (that is, setting `--platform` to anything other than `local`).
 SGE is probably broken; LSF might be functional.

+Kallisto discards read ID past the first whitespace char, so these scripts also adhere to that convention.